begriffs/css-ratiocinator/README.md

 will extract styles for all elements with class `foo` first and then for `aside` elements second.

+Finally the Ratiocinator detects media query width breakpoints and samples the page style between them.
+It analyzes the responsive portfolio and extracts common base-style.
+It outputs the base-style and each width-specific style with appropriate media queries.

 ## Contributing

 It is currently very easy to contribute.
 Just find something that the